Skip to main content

 WARDROBE & COSTUME

-Working directly with the Costume Shop Manager and visiting designers, Wardrobe and Costume Apprentices assist in the construction and alteration of costumes.
-They also serve as wardrobe crew, which includes cleaning, maintaining, and repairing costumes and wigs during the run of each show.
+Working directly with the Costume Shop Manager and Associate, Wardrobe Supervisor, and visiting designers, Wardrobe & Costume Apprentices assist in the construction and alteration of costumes.
+They also serve as wardrobe crew on productions, which includes cleaning, maintaining, and repairing costumes and wigs during the run of each show.

-Wardrobe and Costume Apprentices handle some projects from inception to completion.
+Wardrobe & Costume Apprentices handle some projects from inception to completion.
 Through participating in daily shop operations, apprentices strengthen sewing, construction, draping, and patterning skills, as well as wardrobe management.
 They also have the opportunity to shadow visiting designers and learn about design budgeting and planning.
+Additional duties include serving as an emergency contact on campus.

 Applicants should have at least basic sewing skills.
 This apprenticeship is suitable for those working toward careers as First Hands, Cutters, Drapers, Costume Shop Managers, and Wardrobe Supervisors.

-The Sound and Projections Apprentice works directly with the Sound and Projections Supervisor and Associate to implement the sound design and projections design for each production.
-The apprentice also works alongside local and visiting projections designers, sound designers and engineers.
+The Sound Apprentice works directly with the Sound Supervisor and Associate to implement the sound design for each production.
+When projections needs arise for a production, the Sound Apprentice also collaborates with the team to implement the projections design, as well.
+The apprentice also works alongside local and visiting projections designers, sound designers, and engineers.

-Responsibilities include assisting with load-in, troubleshooting problems during tech rehearsals, maintenance of audio and projections equipment during the run of productions, and participation in all strikes and changeovers.
-During production runs, the apprentice works with the Sound Engineer to maintain the show, while serving as audio assistant on musicals and front-of-house engineer on straight plays.
+Responsibilities include assisting with load-in, troubleshooting problems during tech rehearsals and performances, maintenance of audio and projections equipment during the run of productions, and participation in all strikes and changeovers.
+During production runs, the apprentice serves backstage as audio assistant on all our musicals (A2), and will get the opportunity to learn more about systems design and sound mixing.
+Additional duties include serving as an emergency contact on campus.

 Experience working as an A1 and/or A2 and awareness of current sound boards and equipment is preferred.
 This apprenticeship is suitable for those working towards careers as Sound Engineers and Sound Designers.